Ford Transit Connect Van Lease

+Ford’s second generation Transit Connect is a compact van – with big ideas.
+It costs as little to run as a smaller LCV, yet if specified correctly, can swallow almost as large a load as a medium-sized model from the next class up.
 It’ll take passengers as well as packages, deal with long loads in its stride and look after your life with its clever SYNC telemetry.
 In short, if you were shopping in this segment, you’d have to consider it.

 The second generation design is now part of a four-model Transit line-up that includes the smaller Courier model and the larger Custom and fully-fledged Transit designs.
 In both the areas that matter - running costs and loadbay practicality - it is, on paper, best-in-class, with plenty of cargo bay permutations and technical hi-tech cleverness.

 You don’t buy any van prioritising ride and handling but with Ford’s strong reputation in this department when it comes to passenger vehicles, then it’s fair to expect the Transit Connect to dynamically, be one of the class leaders.
 Which broadly, it is.
 Like any LCV, it handles better fully loaded, but even in the unladen state, cornering is predictable and bodyroll well controlled.